 response = llm.ask_llm(summary, question)

-Save the summary and report to files:
+We save the summary and the report to files:

 import os